 In the state of Texas, divorce orders include domicile restrictions that prohibit the parent with primary physical custody from moving beyond certain geographic restrictions determined by a judge.
 For the sake of the child, the judge may rule that the parent may not move outside the county the parents lived in when the divorce happened, one or two adjacent counties, or the state, as the judge deems fit.

-When imposing geographic restrictions on the primary residence of the child, the judge considers things like family ties to certain locations, ties the child has to the community, the child’s access to their doctor, the child’s access to their school, among others.
+When imposing geographic restrictions on the primary residence of the child, the judge considers things like family ties to certain locations, ties the child has to the community, the child’s access to their doctor, and the child’s access to their school, among others.

-For a parent to be allowed to move, they have to request a modification of the geographical residency restriction.
+For a custodial parent to be allowed to move, they have to request a modification of the geographical residency restriction.
 Here, the parent can either choose to work with the non-custodial parent (the parent with visitation rights) to reach a new parenting agreement out of court and have it entered by a judge, or they can approach the court and request a modification.

 In the event that the other parent opposes the move, the parent who wishes to move has to prove to a judge that the move is in the child’s best interests.
 On the other hand, the opposing parent has to prove that the custodial parent’s motives are insincere and not based on the best interests of the child.